 Compare 40+ contractor accountants here

-As a company director, you will need to register for self-assessment, and submit your tax return and pay any tax liabilities by 31st January each year.
-Your company will also pay Corporation Tax on its profits, and you may have taxes to pay on the salary you draw down.
+As a company director, you have to register for self-assessment, and submit your tax return and pay any tax liabilities by 31st January each year.

 9. Other practical steps

-Other things you ought to consider when you’re starting out:
+Other things to consider when you’re starting out:

-- Take our adequate insurance (most clients require you to have professional indemnity cover as a minimum).
+- Take our adequate insurance (most clients require you to have professional indemnity as a minimum).

 - Open a business bank account if you’re a limited company contractor.